 But for being with baby, interaction, and bonding; the carrier wins hands down.

 Frame backpack or soft carrier for toddlers?

 A soft carrier is small, packs well and is fairly inexpensive when compared to a frame backpack.
 They are also easier to adjust and get used to.
 For budget reasons, it is completely possible to walk long distances with a soft carrier.

-We purchased an extra large umbrella on our latest vacation; it was the first time in 4 years that it rained while I was exclusively using the carrier.
+We purchased an extra-large umbrella on our latest vacation; it was the first time in 4 years that it rained while I was exclusively using the carrier.
 It was the perfect size to keep both of us dry and there was very little complaining on her part.
 So walking around town in a soft carrier can be possible in poor weather conditions, it just takes a little pre-planning (or last-minute purchases at the Museum gift shop).

 There is a purpose for each style of carrier.
-A soft carrier has more functions for the city traveler and everyday mum.
+A soft carrier has more functions for the city traveller and everyday mum.
 For more information, check out our review of Hiking carriers and frame backpacks for toddlers and infants.

 Types of carriers